MelissaZhuu/qr-code-component-main/README.md

 ## Acknowledgments

 I'm happy to have found Frontend Mentor, it's been a very helpful and unique resource for an aspiring web developer and is helping me crawl out of tutorial hell.
-I wish I found it sooner.
-Shoutout to the youtube tutorials that led me here though!